jhipster/jhipster-sample-app-dotnetcore/README.md

     dotnet run --verbosity normal --project ./src/Jhipster/Jhipster.csproj
     npm --prefix ./src/Jhipster/ClientApp start

+To determine which process is running, you can use the command ps -aux

 npm is also used to manage CSS and JavaScript dependencies used in this application.
 You can upgrade dependencies by specifying a newer version in [package.json](package.json).
 You can also run `npm update` and `npm install` to manage dependencies.
 Add the `help` flag on any command to see how you can use it.
 For example, `npm help update`.